-$\frac{8.1}{\text{Not satisfy test requirements for the 50°F emission test, the vehicle shall be tested}}$ in the worst case (NMHC + NOx) of the urban charge sustaining range test or urban charge sustaining test as defined in section F.5.
-To satisfy test requirements for the 20°F emission test, the vehicle shall be tested in the worst case (CO) of the urban charge sustaining range test or urban charge sustaining test as defined in section F.5.
+8.1 To satisfy test requirements for the $50^{\circ}F$ emission test, the vehicle shall be tested in the worst case (NMHCNMOG + NOx) of the urban charge sustaining depleting range test or urban charge sustaining emissions test as defined in section F.5.
+To satisfy test requirements for the 20°F emission test, the vehicle shall be tested in the worst case (CO) of the urban charge sustaining depleting range test or urban charge sustaining emissions test as defined in section F.5.
 For the 20°F and 50°F emission tests, the vehicle is not required to meet SOC net tolerances.

-8.2 If the worst case for emissions is charge sustaining operation, the vehicle shall be preconditioned according to section F.5.1.
-There are two emission test options.
+8.2 If the worst case for emissions is charge sustaining operation, the vehicle shall be preconditioned, according to section F.5.1.
+There are and one of the following two emission test options must be performed.